Afinia Gemina Baebiana

-Afinia Gemina Baebiana was the wife of Roman Emperor Trebonianus Gallus, who ruled briefly in 251–253.
+Afinia Gemina Baebiana was the wife of Roman emperor Trebonianus Gallus, who ruled briefly in 251–253.

 Almost nothing is known about her life.
 She had two children, Volusianus and a daughter, Vibia Galla.
 After Trebonianus Gallus was proclaimed emperor by the soldiers, Herennia Etruscilla, widow of Emperor Decius, was allowed to keep the honorary title Augusta.
-Afinia Gemina Baebiana never was afforded the title and there are no coins of her either.

-Her husband and son were murdered by soldiers in AD 253.
+Afinia appears to have died before Gallus became emperor.